lud-hu/UsabilityComparisonRobotSimulation/README.md

 ## Method

 In a university project we compared two different softwares for industrial robot simulation regarding their usability.
-We first conducted coginitive walkthroughs with several experts and then tested 25 participants how good the tools can be learned by beginners.
+We first conducted cognitive walkthroughs with several experts and then tested with 25 participants how easy the tools can be learned by beginners.

 ![Screenshot V-REP](vrep.png)
 ![Screenshot RokiSim](roki.jpg)